HTTPWorkshop/httpworkshop.github.io/index.md

 Note that it is **not** a decision-making body; see the [HTTP Working Group](https://httpwg.org).

+The [2024 HTTP Workshop](https://github.com/HTTPWorkshop/workshop2024/blob/main/README.md) will be held in November.
+{:.banner}

 Past HTTP Workshops include:

 * [2015 in Münster, DE](https://github.com/HTTPWorkshop/workshop2015/wiki/2015-Report)